Redreport-Team/Redreport/src/components/Features/JoeySharon/SafetyHub.md

 ## Requirements:

-### Must integrate into the SafetyHub Element into one of the /components/pages or /components/UI files.
+## Must integrate into the SafetyHub Element into one of the /components/pages or /components/UI

-### CANNOT Copy, paste unmodified elements from tutorials.
-Instead you must add unique touch through multiple (or all) of the following:
+## CANNOT Copy paste SafetyHub Element from tutorial, must add unique touch through multiple (or all) of the following:

 - Design matching Redreport branding.
 - Research into campus and local resources to add as content.